Romania Itinerary How To Plan a One Week Trip to Romania by JetSettingFools.com

 Public Transportation Day 2

-On Day 2, plan on using the Bucharest Metro system to get from the Centrul Civic district north to the Primaverii Palace and Herastrau Park – and again to get back to the Old Town.
-Tickets are inexpensive and can be purchased at the station.
+Plan on using the Bucharest Metro to get from Centrul Civic to Primaverii Palace and Herastrau Park – and again to get back to the Old Town.
+Tickets are inexpensive and can be purchased from the machines (with instructions in English) at the station.

 Day 3: Travel to Brasov via Sinaia and Peles Castle